 Is PureVPN any good?

 Also, the absence of WireGuard, average speeds, a questionable logging policy, and the lack of many important features make PureVPN a poor choice for privacy geeks.
+Not to mention the previous reveals of their users’ activity to government officials.

 All in all, I suggest skipping PureVPN until it fixes its flaws.
 There are too many great VPNs out there, and risking your privacy is just not worth it.